haberdashPI/vscode-master-key/notes.md

             - [X] improve flakey tests (or skip some???)

 Follow-up:
+- [ ] generate literat docs for each preset within the documentation website
 - [ ] organize priorities before release 1.0
 - [ ] rename from Master Key to Key Atlas (keep the same extension name, to avoid confusion, but do make a new git repository)